Supersingular K3 Surfaces are Unirational: Continuous Families of Torsors

 Next, the degree-$p$ multisection $D\subset\oY_{\overline{\eta}}$ from the proof of Theorem \ref{thm:moving torsors general} specializes to a degree-$p$ multisection $D_{\overline{c}}\subset\oY_{\overline{c}}$.
 Now, $D_{\overline{c}}$ must be an integral curve, for otherwise, a linear combination of $D_{\overline{c}}$ and $(D_{\overline{c}})_{\rm red}$ would give rise to a relative invertible sheaf on $\oY_{\overline{c}}\to \PP^1$ of degree $1$, contradicting the fact that this fibration is not Jacobian.
 Since the class of $D$ on $\oY_{\overline{\eta}}$ is equal to $pZ$ modulo fiber classes, it must be of class $pZ+kE$ for some integer $k$, and similarly for $D_{\overline{c}}$.
 Since integral curves on K3 surfaces have self-intersection number at least $-2$, we compute $k\geq2$.
 And finally, since $D$ is purely inseparable of degree $p$ over the base, the same is true for its specialization $D_{\overline{c}}$.
 This establishes claim (3).

-Having a non-Jacobian elliptic fibration $\oY_c\to\PP^1$ with a purely inseparable degree-$p$ multisection $D_{\overline{c}}$, whose associated Jacobian fibration is $X\to\PP^1$, the same arguments for the proof of assertion (4) of Theorem \ref{thm:moving torsors general} establish the stated purely inseparable isogenies, and claim (4) follows.
+Having a non-Jacobian elliptic fibration $\oY_c\to\PP^1$ with a purely inseparable degree-$p$ multisection $D_{\overline{c}}$, whose associated Jacobian fibration is $X\to\PP^1$, the same arguments for the proof of assertion (4) of Theorem \ref{thm:moving torsors general} also show that $\oY_{\overline{c}}$ is related to $X$ by a purely inseparable isogeny of height $2$.
+This establishes claim (4).